 If you have 1 or more missing teeth, your dentist may recommend dental implants.
 A dental implant is an artificial tooth root.
-Your jawbone fuses with the implant to provide a secure platform for a prosthesis (artificial tooth).
+Your jawbone fuses with the implant to provide a secure platform for an artificial tooth (prosthesis).
 Abutments are connecting pieces that join the prosthesis to the implants.
 You may need an abutment and a prosthesis as part of your treatment.

-Healing abutments (also called healing cuffs) help gum tissue heal around the implant site.
+Healing abutments (also called healing cuffs or caps) help gum tissue heal around the implant site.
 Once the gum has healed, final abutments are placed so the prosthesis can be joined with the implant.
-Abutments can be placed at the same time as the implant (1-stage surgery) or during a second surgery following implant placement (2-stage surgery).
+Abutments can be placed at the same time as the implant (1-stage surgery).
+Or they can be placed during a second surgery following implant placement (2-stage surgery).

 Exposing the implant.
 If you have a second surgery to place abutments, a small incision is first made in the gum tissue.